 Barbecue dinner at Heureka, the Finnish Science Centre - Thursday 27 June

 The closing of the conference will be celebrated at Heureka, the Finnish Science Centre.
-The evening will offer engaging science experiences both indoors and outdoors, including basketball-playing rats, a virtual Lapland winter trip under the Aurora Borealis in the digital planetarium cartier replica, and an exclusive adult version of the phenomenal “Cool Fire” science show.
+The evening will offer engaging science experiences both indoors and outdoors, including basketball-playing rats, a virtual Lapland winter trip under the Aurora Borealis in the digital planetarium, and an exclusive adult version of the phenomenal “Cool Fire” science show.
 Heureka (opened 1989) is a cultural landmark in Finland, visited by close to 300 000 annual visitors.
 Its travelling science exhibitions have been experienced by more than 12 million people in over 20 countries on four continents.